iamthefrogy/nerdbug/README.md

     wget -q "https://chaos-data.projectdiscovery.io/index.json" && cat index.json | grep "URL" | sed 's/"URL": "//;s/",//' | while read host do;do wget -q "$host";done && for i in `ls -1 | grep .zip$`;  do unzip -o -qq $i; done && rm *.zip
     cat *.txt >> alltargets.txtls

     2. Set the integer value within the cron.sh file.
-It is a number of hours you want to automate this script in the background (SCREEN).
+It is a number of hours you want to automate this script in the backgroun.
+Currently set to 3600 seconds means an hour.
+(SCREEN).

     3. Open nerdbug.sh and insert your telegram bot token and chat id value within the 'token' and 'chat_id' variable which is currently set as << enter API key >> and << enter chat id >>